0xCoke22/0xCoke22.github.io/_posts/2023-12-10-CRTO vs CRTE.md

 ## Which One is Better ?
 The honest answer is both are great and have their strengths.
 I found the CRTE to be more challenging, but this was possibly due to the feeling of having less time to complete the tasks.If I had to pick just one, I would say go with CRTE, not because it's "better," but rather because of the information it offers regarding Active Directory overall, and not all businesses use a C2 framework.
 But I had more fun with CRTO.
 The time spent learning about C2 frameworks and experimenting with Cobalt Strike proved to be well worth it.

+### Disclaimer

+If you want a longer and more detailed version of this blog go out and check nethan blog on the Volks with the following link : https://www.volkis.com.au/blog/crto-vs-crte/ and if you want more details about any of the courses go the course main website 😅